semgrep/semgrep/doc/README.md

 `semgrep` invokes the `semgrep-core` binary as a subprocess, with a flag to request JSON output.
 It reads the `semgrep-core` output and transforms it appropriately.

+Currently, depending on the flags used, `spacegrep` is invoked both independently by `semgrep` as a subprocess and by `semgrep-core` as a subfolder.
+Therefore, `semgrep` requires the `spacegrep` binary, but building `semgrep-core` will build `spacegrep` as well.

 ## Making a Change

 Semgrep runs on Python versions >= 3.6.
 If you don't have one of these versions installed, please do so before proceeding.